 Wine rated (2024 guide) 90-92/100

-The Marsannay Champs-Perdrix 2022 is a step above the Montagny; it's more delimited and simply has more Pinot character.
+The Marsannay Champs-Perdrix 2022 is a step above the Montagny; it is more defined and simply has more Pinot character.
 The palate is fresh on the attack, well-balanced with fine acidity and an elegant style, with a taut finish.
-Good potential/good Marsannay!
-Tasted at the Burgundy 2022 tastings in London.
+Good potential/a good Marsannay!
+Tasted during the 2022 Burgundy tastings in London.
 2026-2038

 Customer rating